Histology Assistant: Job Description & Career Info

 Employment and Earnings Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that the number of job openings for medical assistants in general will grow by 29% nationwide from 2012 to 2022, or much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reports that the number of job openings for medical assistants in general will grow by 23% nationwide from 2014 to 2024, or much faster than the average for all occupations.
 Histology assistants and other medical assistants are expected to be in great demand as health care facilities increasingly seek workers who can perform both clinical and administrative duties.
-As of May 2012, medical assistants earned median salaries of $29,370, according to the BLS (www.bls.gov).
+As of May 2015, medical assistants earned median salaries of $30,590, according to the BLS.

 Alternate Career Options